HORNET-Storage/Scionic-MerkleTree-Go/README.md

  Merkle Trees are cryptographic structures used to manage and securely verify large amounts of data.
 However, there's a significant drawback: they cannot store folders of files.

 The number of hashes required for a Merkle proof in a Classic Merkle Tree grows logarithmically with the number of files, meaning the growth rate slows as the input (tree) size increases.
-This pattern makes them very efficient for large datasets because the growth of branch size becomes exponentially less as the number of files in the folder rises.
+This pattern makes them very efficient for large datasets because the growth of the Merkle branch size becomes exponentially less as the number of chunks rise.

 ### ***Scionic Merkle Trees v.s IPFS Merkle DAGs***